Panic Attack Treatment & Relief

 People often use these terms interchangeably, but they’re distinct experiences.
 Anxiety typically builds gradually in response to a perceived stressor – a slow burn.
 A panic attack is a sudden, intense surge of overwhelming fear, often arriving seemingly out of nowhere, with intense physical symptoms like a racing heart or shortness of breath.
 Part of our work together is identifying which you’re experiencing, so we can use the tools that work best for each.

-Learn to Stop Panic in its Tracks:
+Learn to Manage Panic

 I look forward to hearing from you.
 To protect your privacy and ensure that your information is handled securely, I use a HIPAA-compliant portal for all new inquiries.
 Please click the button below to share a few details about what you’re looking for, and I will reach out to you personally to discuss next steps.